 IMDB: 8.2 / 10

-Set in the fading splendour of a ridiculous luxury hotel in the fictitious Zubrowka, a ludicrous pre-war nation in central Europe, the movie is exceptionally detailed and hilarious work.
+Set in the fading splendor of a ridiculous luxury hotel in the fictitious Zubrowka, a ludicrous pre-war nation in central Europe, the movie is an exceptionally detailed and hilarious work.

 Anyone, high or sober can truly appreciate how Anderson has smothered every scene of his film with intricate and exquisite details while caring the same for comedy.
 It keeps the audience overwhelmed with its cinematic brilliance and immersed in its entertaining contemporary American dialogues.

 This movie will get you rolling your eyes, shaking your head, and smiling at the same time.

 Starring: Ralph Fiennes, F. Murray Abraham, Mathieu Amalric, Adrien Brody

 4- Shaun Of The Dead (2004)

 Shaun is a salesman in his 30s with a very boring and uneventful life.
 When he’s not working at the hemp store, he shares a little flat outside of London with his unkempt best friend, Ed.
 His life revolves around 2-3 people and mostly the pub.

 His girlfriend, Liz, who fervently wants Shaun to mature and become a man, is the only unpredictability in his life.
 This routine life of his abruptly changes when he has to deal with a large group of zombies all by himself.

 The mix of this scruffy zombie comedy and the dread it produces is unstoppable.
 You will be left in a frenzy of laughter while watching some groovy action!